Be Wise When You Make Those Resolutions for 2026

 Solomon, regarded in his day as the wisest man who ever lived, put it this way: “Wisdom says: “Now therefore, my sons, hearken unto me; For blessed are they that keep my ways.
 Hear instruction, and be wise, and refuse it not.
 Blessed is the man that hears me, watching daily at my gates, waiting at the posts of my doors.”
 (Proverbs 8:32-34 ASV) Apparently the “wisest man ever” believed that anyone could be wise, and he even told us how to do it.

-God says that the ones who keep His ways and hear what He has to say are blessed.
+God says that those who keep His ways and hear what He has to say are blessed.
+As far as I can tell, there is no one restricted or excluded from hearing God and participating in his wisdom.
 This verse implies that ALL of us can receive instruction, and that everyone can have an opportunity to be wise.

 Calling the Play Must Be Different Than Running the Play